 - We aim to make sure everything on our site is up-to-date and accurate as of the publishing date, but we cannot guarantee we haven't missed something.
 It's your responsibility to double-check all information before making any decision.
 If you spot something that looks wrong, please let us know.

-Though DeleteMe is one of our top picks for data removal, we'd recommend Incogni, Aura, or HelloPrivacy as top alternatives if you're looking to cover all your bases.
+Though DeleteMe is one of our top picks for data removal, we'd recommend Incogni as its top alternative.
+Aura and HelloPrivacy also stand out for value and hands-on data removal, respectively.
 We've tested all these services thoroughly and believe they offer excellent value for the price.

 Incogni largely automates the process and is the best option if you're looking for hands-off data removal.
 Aura pairs data removal with identity theft prevention and has many other useful features, while HelloPrivacy is best if you want to be more involved with the removal process.